Online fundraising training

 The programme is designed to empower local charities with the confidence to take control of their financial future, engage with online fundraising and gain access to the same kinds of online marketing tools available to larger charities.
 By doing this, we hope to help ensure the sustainability of the local voluntary sector, and support groups to continue to deliver vital services to their communities.

-We currently have Regional Development Programmes running in Northern Ireland, the North West of England, Bath & North East Somerset, Wales and London.
+We currently have Regional Development Programmes running in Northern Ireland, the North West of England, West of England, Wales and London.

 Find out more